ababiltalha/ababiltalha.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the photo
 ---

-I am Ababil (Aa-baa-beel), a fresh graduate from [CSE, BUET](https://cse.buet.ac.bd/).
-I am currently working as a Software Engineer at [Synesis IT PLC](https://www.synesisit.com.bd/).
+I am Ababil (Aa-baa-beel), and I have recently graduated from **[CSE, BUET](https://cse.buet.ac.bd/)**.
+I am currently working as a Software Engineer at **[Synesis IT PLC](https://www.synesisit.com.bd/)**.

+I am assigned to the Convay team under the Software Development and Implementation department at Synesis IT, where we develop and maintain **[Convay](https://www.convay.com)**, a video conferencing web application which also provides collaborative features.